-Google micro plastic and you will get the picture.
+Google microplastic and you will get the picture.

-Here is how I do my "citizen science project" in collaboration with Professor Martin Hassellöv, at the Marine Department at University of Gothenburg:
+Here is how I do my "citizen science project" in collaboration with Professor Martin Hassellöv, at the Marine Department at the University of Gothenburg:

 The tube with the filter is then attached to the very end of the long trawl net.
-I have marked it with place and date.
+I have marked it with the place and date.

 Then when that is in the water I have to launch the trawl from the back of the boat as seen in the video here:

-And then, we just have to get the speed going...so the trawl is pulled up to the surface as you can see on the image and video here (sorry for blurry image and video - the light wasn't too generous to us after the sun went to bed):
+And then, we just have to get the speed going...so the trawl is pulled up to the surface as you can see on the image and video here (sorry for the blurry image and video - the light wasn't too generous to us after the sun went to bed):

 Later on, I will show you what we got in the filter on this mission...